This article is Part 1 of an ongoing series titled, 'Zakat Made Easy'

 Al-Azhari says: it makes the poor grow too, meaning that zakah creates psychological and material growth for the rich in his soul and wealth.

-“It should be realized that zakah is an Arabic word known before Islam.
-It is well known that it has been used in poetry”, said Imam al-Nawawi, the author of al-Hawi.
+Imam al-Nawawi reports that the author of al-Hawi said: "It should be realized that zakah is an Arabic word known before Islam.
+It is well known that it has been used in poetry".
+On the other hand, Dawud al-Zahiri said this word has no source in the Arabic language before it was used in Qur'an.
+The author of al-Hawi answered "Although this is totally wrong, differences about the name do not affect the rulings on zakat.”